Dara Ó Briain in Halloween costume hears all about Bram Stoker and his creation Dracula from Dennis McIntyre.

 Halloween (a shortening of All Hallows’ Evening) is a yearly holiday observed around the world on October 31, the night before All Saints' Day incorporates traditions from pagan harvest festivals and festivals honouring the dead, particularly the Celtic Samhain.

-- Local keywords Halloween, Literature, Dracula, Dublin city, Denis McIntyre, Bram Stoker Project, Horror, Literature
+- Local keywords Halloween, Literature, Dracula, Dublin city, Dennis McIntyre, Bram Stoker Project, Horror, Literature

 - Geographical coverage Ireland